 The Chair of the Board is responsible for the efficient operation of the Board.
-He ensures that the Board fully executes its mandate and that the directors clearly understand and respect the boundaries between the responsibilities of the Board and the responsibilities of management.
+She ensures that the Board fully executes its mandate and that the directors clearly understand and respect the boundaries between the responsibilities of the Board and the responsibilities of management.

-Vice Chair of the Board and Lead Director
+Vice Chair of the Board

-The Vice Chair of the Board and Lead Director performs all the functions of the Chair of the Board during his absence or inability to act, namely presiding over Board and shareholders' meetings.
-She assists the Chair of the Board in his functions.
-The Chair of the Board not being an independent director, the Vice Chair of the Board and Lead Director chairs in camera meetings of independent directors in order to give directors the opportunity to privately discuss on certain topics.
-She assists the Board to act independently from management and from any important shareholder of the Corporation.
+The Vice Chair of the Board performs all the functions of the Chair of the Board during her absence or inability to act, namely presiding over the Board and shareholders' meetings.
+He assists the Chair of the Board in her functions.